diablozzq/kickstart.nvim/notes.md

 - Visual stuff
   - diagrams
   - images in markdown
+  - Zotero support =(
+    - Can we use firenvim
   - paste image (kinda works...)
+    - may not need anymore with Zotero
   - special IDEs
     - Java
     - Anypoint studio
+    - Databricks

 ## Link to wsl